The Loneliest

 "The Loneliest" is a song by Italian rock band Måneskin, released on 7 October 2022 as the third single from their third studio album Rush!
 (2023).
 It debuted at number one in Italy.
+The song won the MTV Video Music Award for Best Rock Video at the 2023 MTV Video Music Awards.

 Description

 The song was written by the band members with James Abrahart, Jason Evigan, Rami Yacoub and Sarah Hudson, with production by Fabrizio Ferraguzzo, during a recording session in Los Angeles, California.
 The frontman Damiano David talked about the meaning of the song:"The song is somewhere between a love letter and a will.
 I wrote it at a very difficult time in my life, when I was away from home and the people I love.
 The idea is: what would I want to say to these people if I were to die?
 It talks about feelings that everyone can relate to, and we would love to understand how different people understand the lyrics.
 We are happy that we were able to take some time to write a lot of new music.
 We chose to come out with this single because it shows a side of us that people haven't seen yet and we wanted to start our new journey from here."Guitarist Thomas Raggi defined the process of writing the music, saying that he "experimented a lot with the guitar and pedals and I used Igmo, which allowed me to write creatively and give it color," while drummer Ethan Torchio called the production process of "The Loneliest" restorative for the band.